Discover Galway

 Galway Cathedral, meanwhile, is the youngest of Europe's great stone cathedrals, opened in 1965 on the site of the city’s former prison.
 Dedicated to Our Lady Assumed into Heaven and Saint Nicholas, the stunning building - located close to the walkways of the River Corrib – is a must-visit for anyone interested in Renaissance architecture.

-As you move through the city, stop to enjoy the sights and sounds of Quay Street in the Latin Quarter.
+As you move through the city, stop to enjoy the sights and sounds of Shop Street and Quay Street in the Latin Quarter.
 The bustling heart of the Galway experience, here you can listen to street musicians, dine in renowned local restaurants and shop in local independent shops including the magical Wooden Heart toyshop and the famous Aran Sweater Market.
 If you’re in the market for a unique, local gift to take home with you, Cloon Keen creates award-winning perfumes that capture the poetic spirit of Ireland, while Lazlo Jewellers (further down the road) is a treasure trove of antique Irish-made jewellery.

 City of Music